 Mervyn Williams b.
 1940

-Although best known as a painter, throughout his distinguished career Mervyn Williams’ artistic practice has also encompassed design, printmaking, and sculpture.
+Although best known as a painter, throughout his distinguished career, Mervyn Williams’ artistic practice has also encompassed design, printmaking and sculpture.

 Williams’ paintings are concerned with perception.
 The intrigue of the illusion in the works cannot be deciphered in reproduction.
 One must stand in front of the artworks themselves to understand the mastery of paintwork and chiaroscuro that trick the eye into seeing flat surfaces as low relief.
 When confronted with his painting, the initial assumption is of a textured surface, thick paint built up to form ridges, bubbles, buttons, creases.
 On closer inspection, the three-dimensional qualities are revealed as intricacies of paintwork which belie the flat surface of the canvas.
 The moment of uncertainty prompts a distinct desire to touch the painting to affirm its true nature.

 Luminosity abounds in Williams’ works.
 A subtle variation of tone within the monochrome paintings creates the illusion of an ethereal light stemming from an indeterminate source.
 Some appear to be glowing from within, while others seem to be lit from behind, like silk held up to the sun.
+Though purely abstract, the textural qualities of these works evoke allusions to the world around us; patterns on sand left by the receding tide, peeling, blistered paint on a derelict building, undulating folds of fabric or a cracked concrete footpath.
+In his works, light, illusion and allusion unite, offering a tantalising visual exploration of the painted surface.